VITresearchgroup2024/SPHAK/README.md

 ## 📚 Citation

 - Manuscript under review.
 Please contact the authors before citing.
-Developed by the VIT Research Group (2024–2025).
+Developed by the VIT Research Team (2024–2025).

 📬 Contact
 For questions, please open an issue or email: